HanielDorton/Project_Euler/README.md

-My Project Euluer Solutions
+My Project Euler Solutions
 =============================

-I attempted many Project Euler problems in our to get better at problem solving algorithms using Python.
+I attempted many Project Euler problems in order to get better at problem solving algorithms using Python.
 In this repository, I have collected a few of my favourite solutions.

 Site: